AMPLIFYING LATINX VOICES THROUGH MUSIC

 ABOUT THE DUO | SOBRE EL DÚO |

 We are a Latin American duo that was founded in 2022, with a vision to celebrate and investigate complex Latin American identity through new and existing concert music repertoire.
-Our instrumentation is voice and percussion, frequently vibraphone, and will soon expand our through collaborations with other Latin artists of varied genres.
+Our instrumentation is voice and percussion, frequently vibraphone, and expands through collaborations with other artists of varied genres.

-According to the US census as of 2023, there are over 63 million Latine in the U.S. As nearly 20% of the US population, we are the largest minority group and embody varied and complex cultural and ethnic identities that bring richness to their communities.
-Highlighting Latin composers in American concert repertoire is crucial because it celebrates the diversity and cultural contributions of the Latine community, enriching the musical landscape with unique perspectives and artistic expressions.
+According to the US census (2023), there are over 63 million Latine in the U.S. As nearly 20% of the US population, we are the largest minority group.
+We’re entrepreneurial, start small businesses, and embody varied and complex cultural and ethnic identities that bring richness to our communities.
+Highlighting Latin composers in American concert repertoire is crucial because it celebrates the diversity and cultural contributions of Latine people within our communities and the country, enriching the musical landscape with unique perspectives and artistic expressions.

-Highlighting Latin composers fosters inclusivity and representation, ensuring that the full spectrum of American identity and creativity is showcased and appreciated in the arts.
+Highlighting Latin composers ensures that the full spectrum of American identity and creativity is showcased and appreciated.

-We are a bi-costal duo located in California and Massachusetts.
-Our home cities host significant Latin American Populations.
-Springfield, MA, where Aliana resides is the largest city in Western Mass. with a population demographic of 46% Latin American, and Ariel in Los Angeles, CA where the demographic is 49% Latin American.
+We are a bi-costal duo located in Los Angeles, California and Springfield, Massachusetts.
+Our home cities host significant Latin populations.
+Springfield, MA, is the largest city in Western Mass. with a population demographic of 46% Latin, and Los Angeles, CA with a 49% demographic.

 The pandemic has taught us all that artists can collaborate from anywhere within the US and internationally.
 This duo was founded as a collaborative experiment utilizing both live and virtual performances to generate a distinctive repertoire by composers of the Latin diaspora.